AbieFund/abie-archive/CONTRACT.md

 YES = members who declared themselves in favor of a proposal

-### Minor mode
+#### Minor mode

 if NO > 5% { switch to REGULAR mode } else { FUND the proposal }

-### Spammy mode
+#### Spammy mode

 if NO > 5% { switch to REGULAR mode } else { DUMP the proposal }

-### Seamless mode
+#### Seamless mode

 if NO > 5% { switch to REGULAR mode } else { FUND the proposal }

-### Regular mode
+#### Regular mode

 if YES > 50% { FUND the proposal } else { DUMP the proposal }

-### Important mode
+#### Important mode

 if YES> 80% { FUND the proposal } else { DUMP the proposal }

-### Emergency mode
+#### Emergency mode

 if YES> 80% { contract.balance is sent to SOO }

 ## Security

 * We should be able to modify the contract by vote (important mode).
 * Set a maximum amount of money to be accepted.
-If the contract receives more than $100K, we can send it to a selection of organisations (SOO) that we need to choose now.
+If the contract receives more than $10K, we can send the extra-money to a selection of orgz (SOO) or just refund msg.sender.
 * Emergency process : emergency proposals needs to be voted by 50% of reviewers to confirm the emergency mode.
-If the proposal passes, it requires 80% of the voters to send the current balance of the contract to the selection of organisations (SOO).
+If the proposal passes, it requires 80% of the voters to send contract.balance to the selection of orgz (SOO).
+* There's probably other smart safeguards to be added...